 Also known as Clam, Fluted Clam, Fluted Giant Clam Seashell, Mollusc, Scaled Clam, Scaly Clam, Scaly Giant Clam, Squamosa Clam.

-Found in deep waters on sandy bottoms amongst reef and rubble pockets over intertidal areas of coral reefs and outer reef slopes.
+Found in deep waters, on sandy bottoms, amongst reef and rubble pockets, over intertidal areas, of coral reefs and outer reef slopes.
+Highly variable in colour.

 They feed on plankton.

 Depth - 0-40m